 MTP siding products can be installed horizontally and vertically.
 Reference figures below for visual representation of each application.
+Furring strips are recommended as the best practice for both horizontal and vertical orientation.

 Horizontal Application

 Start with the bottom course at the corner; use a level or to ensure that the first board is installed level.
 Work with the channels/tongue pointing upward.
 For lap siding, allow 1/8" expansion gap between siding.
 Nail the starter row with ring shank siding nails (see fastening section).
 Continue nailing in an upward direction and chalk a line after several rows to keep siding level.
 The last board may need to be ripped to form a tight top edge, otherwise implement a frieze board or metal soffit to form a straight horizontal eve joint.